Linley Black

 Am I paying too much tax on my cash savings?

 It’s sensible to think about where you hold your cash savings, too.
 As a basic-rate taxpayer, you can earn £1,000 of interest on your savings, tax free.
 Higher-rate taxpayers can earn up to £500 in interest before they need to worry about tax.
 This is called your Personal Savings Allowance.
-Depending on your circumstances, you may be better off using your £20,000 annual ISA allowance for a Stocks and Shares or Cash ISA or Cash if you have these.
+Depending on your circumstances, you may be better off using your £20,000 annual ISA allowance for a Stocks and Shares or Cash ISA.

 How much money can I give to a family member?